tonytins/mysimulation-gd/README.md

 <hr>
 </p>

 My Simulation is a life simulation game inspired by The Sims, built using the Godot game engine.
-I've always been a huge fan of The Sims and always wanted to create my own life simulation game.
-I decided to use Godot as the game engine with Kagenashi's behavior tree AI architecture to mimic the one used in The Sims to give the game a similar feel.
+I've always been a huge fan of the series and always wanted to create my own life simulation game.
+I decided to use Godot as the game engine with Kagenashi's behavior tree AI architecture to mimic the one used in the game to give the game a similar feel.
 I don't know how successful I'll be, but we'll see where it goes.

 ## Installation